 As a result of Winter Storm Uri, ERCOT was named a party to numerous legal and regulatory proceedings.
 Specifically, ERCOT was named as a defendant in more than 200 personal injury and property damage lawsuits involving more than fifteen thousand plaintiffs and a class action, which were consolidated for adjudication in a multi-district litigation pre-trial court.
-ERCOT remains a party to other lawsuits and administrative proceedings at the PUCT challenging energy pricing during the February 2021 extreme winter weather event.
-Significantly, last June the Supreme Court of Texas held that ERCOT is entitled to sovereign immunity and that the PUCT has exclusive jurisdiction over claims asserted against ERCOT that arise from ERCOT's core functions.
-Following these rulings, all but a handful of the personal injury and property damage cases have been dismissed.
-ERCOT expects the remainder will also be dismissed.
-Pricing disputes remain pending, but ERCOT does not anticipate that the remaining pricing proceedings to which it is a party will have a material impact on ERCOT's financial condition, results of operations, or cash flows in the next twelve months or thereafter.
+ERCOT was also made a party to other lawsuits and administrative proceedings at the PUCT challenging energy pricing during the February 2021 extreme winter weather event.
+Subsequently, the Supreme Court of Texas issued several opinions holding that ERCOT is entitled to sovereign immunity, the PUCT has exclusive jurisdiction over claims asserted against ERCOT that arise from ERCOT's core functions, and the PUCT's extreme weather event pricing orders, which ERCOT followed, were indeed valid.
+Following these rulings, all but two active cases have been dismissed.
+ERCOT expects favorable outcomes in the remaining two cases and does not anticipate either case will have a material impact on ERCOT's financial condition, results of operations, or cash flows in the next twelve months or thereafter.

-12. Subsequent Events
+17 12.
+Subsequent Events